splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

   Terraform documentation identifies Splunk Observability Cloud as SignalFx or the ``signalfx_aws_integration``.

-4. Use the Splunk Observability Cloud API to specify the name of the org token to be used for data ingestion in the ``namedToken:"<name of token>"`` field.
+4. Use the Splunk Observability Cloud API to check the name of the :ref:`org token <admin-org-tokens>` to be used for data ingestion in the ``namedToken:"<name of token>"`` field.
 Supplying a value for ``namedToken`` lets you see how much traffic is coming from the integration it identifies.

+  You also need a session token or :ref:`API access token <admin-api-access-tokens>` to ingest data.
+Learn more about Observability Cloud tokens in :ref:`admin-tokens`.

 5. Add data sources as described in :guilabel:`Data Source: signalfx_aws_services`.
 See :new-page:`https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs/data-sources/aws_services <https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs/data-sources/aws_services>` in the SignalFx provider section of the Terraform website for details.